EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 4. Analytic Framework
 - Build a system to extract valuable insights
 - Analyzing historical data and bringing insights about dependencies, vulnerabilities, release frequency, etc.
-- Vulnerabilities can be analyzed using the NIST CVE API, this API can be used to retrieve the list of vulneKubernetes from known components.
+- Vulnerabilities can be analyzed using the NIST and OSV APIs, these APIs can be used to retrieve the list of vulneKubernetes from known components.
-- Then we can use the GitHub API for data like release frequency, number of commits, etc.

 5. CLI
 - The user will interact with our data through the use of a CLI by specifying a component (and version) to analyze.